 Maybe you remember those situations where you had to get in contact with customer service due to a problem you could not fix by yourself.
 It used to take place primarily on the phone with a real-life customer service representative, and you probably had to wait in line for an extended period to even get that far.
 Annoying, right?

 Today, almost every business happens to be (or better, has to be) on the internet.
 In fact, it is nearly impossible to gain any market share without being visible online, as this is where most of the customers are too.
-More than half of the world population, 56,1 %, use the internet per 2019 according to Internet World Stats.
+In 2020, there were more than 4 billion global internet users.
 With the digital devices at hand at basically all times, digital channels, such as the internet, online chats, and Social Media are overtaking traditional channels.
 The result is that it gets increasingly easy for customers to get in contact with the company.
 Or so it should be.
+If you want extra information on websites and web hosting services check out this report on the best web hosting services out there.

 Slow or bad customer service still occur, of course, but luckily, more and more companies are implementing online chat or messaging service, and these types of services continue to grow in 2020.
 It all goes back to convenient customer engagement methods.
 According to The Future of Customer Engagement and Commerce, only 12 % of service interactions are phone conversations with a customer service representative in 2022.
 It is a decrease from 41 % in 2017.
 Thus, companies are increasingly abandoning traditional channels in favor of digital channels.